OpenSmartEnvironment/ose-example-lirc/README.md

   predefined DVB channel by pressing some digit
 - Switch to previous or next channel by pressing the "KEY_PREVIOUS" and "KEY_NEXT" keys.

-You can configure the behaviour to suit your needs.

 ## Important links
 This package is a part of the OSE suite.
 For more information, see the following links: